For active hosts managing 1-5+ properties

 What is RevPAR in short-term rentals?

-RevPAR (Revenue Per Available Room) is the ultimate profitability metric.
-Calculate it as: Total revenue ÷ Total available nights, or ADR × Occupancy Rate.
-RevPAR shows your true earning potential by combining both pricing and occupancy into one number.
+RevPAR (Revenue Per Available Room) is the ultimate profitability metric - it combines pricing and occupancy into one number.

 What is a good RevPAR for vacation rentals?